ptomulik/testmd/README.md

 # => raises Puppet::Util::PTomulik::Vash::InvalidKeyError: invalid key "a"
 ```

-Restrictions may further be placed on values and pairs.
+Restrictions may further be defined for values and pairs.
 The following
 subsections shall give more detailed explanations.

 ## Usage